Iran has foiled plot to use protests to overthrow system, leader says

 “I am also responsible.
 All of us must follow up,” Khamenei said.

-Reporting by Babak Dehghanpisheh and additional reporting by Maayan Lubell; Editing by Robin Pomeroy
+Reporting by Babak Dehghanpisheh and additional reporting by Maayan Lubell and Patricia Zengerle in Washington; Editing by Robin Pomeroy and Susan Thomas